Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 to `true`.
 * (optional) `transfer_files_on_pool_creation` will ingress all `files` specified in the `global_resources` section of the configuration json when the pool is created.
-If files are to be ingressed to Azure Blob Storage, then data movement operations are overlapped with the creation of the pool.
+If files are to be ingressed to Azure Blob or File Storage, then data movement operations are overlapped with the creation of the pool.
 If files are to be ingressed to a shared file system on the compute nodes, then the files are ingressed after the pool is created and the shared file system is ready.
 Files can be ingressed to both Azure Blob Storage and a shared file system during the same pool creation invocation.
 If this property is set to `true` then `block_until_all_global_resources_loaded` will be force disabled.
 If omitted, this property defaults to `false`.
 * (optional) `input_data` is an object containing data that should be ingressed to all compute nodes as part of node preparation.
-It is important to note that if you are combining this action with `files` and are ingressing data to Blob storage as part of pool creation, that the blob containers defined here will be downloaded as soon as the compute node is ready to do so.
-This may result in the blob container/blobs not being ready in time for the `input_data` transfer.
+It is important to note that if you are combining this action with `files` and are ingressing data to Azure Blob or File storage as part of pool creation, that the blob containers or file shares defined here will be downloaded as soon as the compute node is ready to do so.
+This may result in the blob container/blobs or file share/files not being ready in time for the `input_data` transfer.
 It is up to you to ensure that these two operations do not overlap.
 If there is a possibility of overlap, then you should ingress data defined in `files` prior to pool creation and disable the option above `transfer_files_on_pool_creation`.
-This object currently only supports `azure_blob` as a member.
+This object currently only supports `azure_storage` as a member.
-  * `azure_blob` contains the following members:
+  * `azure_storage` contains the following members:
     * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
-    * (required) `container` the container to transfer.
+    * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
+Only one of these properties can be specified per `data_transfer` object.
     * (optional) `include` property defines an optional include filter.
       Although this property is an array, it is only allowed to have 1 maximum filter.